JanBeh/neumond/README.md

     argument followed by optional arguments that have been passed to the `effect.perform` function.
 Handlers in the `handlers` table passed to the `effect.handle` function may resume the action only *before* returning.
+    Optional arguments passed to the continuation function are returned by `effect.perform`.

   * **`effect.handle_once(handlers, action, ...)`** does the same as `handle`,
     but: